just-buildsystem/justbuild/doc/concepts/execution-properties.md

 line) is multiplied by the given factor and taken as timeout for this action.
 This applies for both, local and remote builds.

-### Extension to the built-in `"generic"` built-in rule
+### Execution properties of the the built-in `"generic"` rule

-As the built-in `"generic"` rule basically is there to allow the definition of an action in an ad-hoc fashion, it will be extended in the same way.
-More precisely, the fields `"timeout scaling"` and `"execution properties"` will be added and are taken as additional arguments to the underlying action, with the same semantics as the respective fields of the `"ACTION"` constructor.
+As the built-in `"generic"` rule basically is there to allow the definition of an action in an ad-hoc fashion, it also provides the same attributes.
+More precisely, the fields `"timeout scaling"` and `"execution properties"` are taken as additional arguments to the underlying action, with the same semantics as the respective fields of the `"ACTION"` constructor.

-### `just` to support dispatching based on remote-execution properties
+### `just` dispatching based on remote-execution properties

 In simple setups, like using `just execute`, the remote execution is not capable of dispatching to different workers based on remote-execution properties.
-To nevertheless have the benefits of using different execution environments, `just` will allow an optional configuration file to be passed on the command line via a new option `--endpoint-configuration`.
-This configuration file will contain a list of pairs of remote-execution properties and remote-execution endpoints.
+To nevertheless have the benefits of using different execution environments, `just` allows an optional configuration file to be passed on the command line via a new option `--endpoint-configuration`.
+This configuration file contains a list of pairs of remote-execution properties and remote-execution endpoints.
 The first matching entry (i.e., the first entry where the remote-execution property map coincides with the given map when